Gone with the Wind (novel): Faithful and devoted slave

 Although the novel is more than 1,000 pages long, the character of Mammy never considers what her life might be like away from Tara.
 She recognizes her freedom to come and go as she pleases, saying, "Ah is free, Miss Scarlett.
 You kain sen' me nowhar Ah doan wanter go", but Mammy remains duty-bound to "Miss Ellen's chile".
 (No other name for Mammy is given in the novel.)

-Eighteen years before the publication of Gone with the Wind, an article titled, "The Old Black Mammy", written in the Confederate Veteran in 1918, discussed the romanticized view of the mammy character persisting in Southern literature:
+Eighteen years before the publication of Gone with the Wind, an article titled "The Old Black Mammy", written in the Confederate Veteran in 1918, discussed the romanticized view of the mammy character persisting in Southern literature:

 for her faithfulness and devotion, she has been immortalized in the literature of the South; so the memory of her will never pass, but live on in the tales that are told of those "dear dead days beyond recall"."Love's Old, Sweet Song", J.L.
 Molloy and G. Clifton Bingham, 1884.
 Retrieved April 27, 2011.

-Micki McElya, in her book Clinging to Mammy, suggests the myth of the faithful slave, in the figure of Mammy, lingered because white Americans wished to live in a world in which African Americans were not angry over the injustice of slavery.
+Micki McElya, in her book Clinging to Mammy, suggests the myth of the faithful enslaved person, in the figure of Mammy, lingered because white Americans wished to live in a world in which African Americans were not angry over the injustice of slavery.

 The best-selling anti-slavery novel, Uncle Tom's Cabin by Harriet Beecher Stowe, published in 1852, is mentioned briefly in Gone with the Wind as being accepted by the Yankees as "revelation second only to the Bible".
-The enduring interest of both Uncle Tom's Cabin and Gone with the Wind has resulted in lingering stereotypes of 19th-century black slaves.
+The enduring interest of both Uncle Tom's Cabin and Gone with the Wind has resulted in lingering stereotypes of 19th-century enslaved Black people.
 Gone with the Wind has become a reference point for subsequent writers about the South, both black and white alike.

 Southern belle

 The southern belle is an archetype for a young woman of the antebellum American South upper class.
-The southern belle was believed to be physically attractive but, more importantly, personally charming with sophisticated social skills.
+The southern belle was considered physically attractive but, more importantly, personally charming with sophisticated social skills.
 She is subject to the correct code of female behavior.
 The novel's heroine, Scarlett O'Hara, charming though not beautiful, is a classic southern belle.

-For young Scarlett, the ideal southern belle is represented by her mother, Ellen O'Hara.
+For young Scarlett, her mother, Ellen O'Hara, represents the ideal southern belle.
 In "A Study in Scarlett", published in The New Yorker, Claudia Roth Pierpont wrote: